gabochi/amai/README.md

 # amai
 Auto map and insert json/dict to a sql table.
-Oracle supports json objects but you can have backend people not supporting programming so...
+Oracle supports json objects but you can have backend personnel not supporting programming...
 Aparently, there's no conventional way for doing this convertion so I made my own script.
 Feel free to suggest and adjust according to your requirements.

 # Instructions
 1. Import the class, then pass the dict and a root path (remember to use the same root for the same table):